sing-group/seda/seda-docs/source/operations.rst

 Operations
 **********

 This section provides an overview on the different processing operations available in SEDA.
 Based on the relation between input and output files, operations can be classified in two groups:

 - Those that process each input file to produce exactly one output file, which is a modified version of the input file: Filtering, Pattern filtering, Base presence filtering, Remove redundant sequences, Sort, Reallocate reference sequences, Rename header, Reformat file, Grow sequences, NCBI rename, Undo alignment, Disambiguate sequence names, and Clustal Omega Alignment.
-- Those that produce a different number of output files: Split, Merge, Consensus sequence, Concatenate sequences, and Blast.
+- Those that produce a different number of output files: Split, Merge, Consensus sequence, Concatenate sequences, Compare, and Blast.

 .. _operations-pattern-filtering: